nixonvarghese/CarND-Behavior-Clonning-P3/README.md

 Python Image Generators for Faster Running of Model.
 (Line 51 model.py)

 ##### Data Augmentation
-Training data was chosen to keep the vehicle driving on the road.
+* Training data was chosen to keep the vehicle driving on the road.
 I used a combination of center lane driving, Left Camera and Right Camera augmented images and recovering from the left and right sides of the road.
+(Line 68 model.py)
-The Udacity provided was heavily skewed to center driving.
+* The Udacity provided was heavily skewed to center driving.
 So I have also tried to incorporate driving data for recovery from road shoulders by recording videos from simulator.

-##### Udacity Provided Dataset with Left Right Augmentation:
+##### Udacity Provided Dataset with Left Right Camera Image Augmentation:
 ![alt text][image2]

+Steering Measurement vs Count of Image

 ##### Dataset with new Vehicle Recovery from Shoulders
 ![alt text][image3]

-For details about how I created the training data, see the next section.
+Steering Measurement vs Count of Image

 ####5.
 Autonomous Driving Video recording
 I have also included the video.mp4 file.